 The objective of this systematic review was to assess the effectiveness of spinal manipulations as a treatment option for cervicogenic headaches.
 Seven databases were searched from their inception to February 2011.
 All randomized trials which investigated spinal manipulations performed by any type of healthcare professional for treating cervicogenic headaches in human subjects were considered.
 The selection of studies, data extraction, and validation were performed independently by 2 reviewers.
 Nine randomized clinical trials (RCTs) met the inclusion criteria.
 Their methodological quality was mostly poor.
 Six RCTs suggested that spinal manipulation is more effective than physical therapy, gentle massage, drug therapy, or no intervention.
 Three RCTs showed no differences in pain, duration, and frequency of headaches compared to placebo, manipulation, physical therapy, massage, or wait list controls.
 Adequate control for placebo effect was achieved in 1 RCT only, and this trial showed no benefit of spinal manipulations beyond a placebo effect.
 The majority of RCTs failed to provide details of adverse effects.
 There are few rigorous RCTs testing the effectiveness of spinal manipulations for treating cervicogenic headaches.
 The results are mixed and the only trial accounting for placebo effects fails to be positive.
 Therefore, the therapeutic value of this approach remains uncertain.

-- “The effectiveness of physiotherapy and manipulation in patients with tension-type headache: a systematic review,” an article in Pain, 2004.
+- “The effectiveness of physiotherapy and manipulation in patients with tension-type headache: a systematic review,” Lenssinck et al, Pain, 2004.

-- “Methodological quality of randomized controlled trials of spinal manipulation and mobilization in tension-type headache, migraine, and cervicogenic headache,” an article in Journal of Orthopaedic & Sports Physical Therapy, 2006.
+- “Methodological quality of randomized controlled trials of spinal manipulation and mobilization in tension-type headache, migraine, and cervicogenic headache,” Fernández-de-Las-Peñas et al, Journal of Orthopaedic & Sports Physical Therapy, 2006.

-- “Spinal manipulative therapy for acute low-back pain,” an article in Cochrane Database of Systematic Reviews, 2012.
+- “Spinal manipulative therapy for acute low-back pain,” Rubinstein et al, Cochrane Database of Systematic Reviews, 2012.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: